rybak/jira-version-sorter/README.md

 # JIRA version sorter

 Python script to sort JIRA versions.
+Sorts only numerical versions, separated by periods.
+Two-part and three-part versioning schemes are supported.
+Examples of supported JIRA version names:

+- 100.42
+- 2020.77.256

 Tested only on JIRA server v7.1.6.

 ## Prerequisites
 - python3